madmurphy/libconfini/MANUAL.md

    ⇒ Escape sequences: No escape sequences<br />
    ⇒ Behavior of `ini_string_parse()`: Spaces at the beginning and at the end of the string will be removed, then the new length of the string will be returned.

+### STORING THE DISPATCHED DATA

+In order to be as flexible as possible, **libconfini** does not store the dispatched data, nor indicizes it.
+This gives the developer the power to deal with it in many different ways.

+For small INI files a normal `if`/`else` chain, using `ini_array_match()` for comparing section paths and `ini_string_match_si()`/`ini_string_match_ii()` for comparing key names, represents usually the most practical way to obtain the information required from an INI file.

+Sometimes however, especially in case of sizeable INI files, the most efficient solution would be to store the parsed data in a hash table before trying to access it.

+Some INI parsers are released with a hash table API included by default.
+This is often an unpractical solution, since fantastic free software libraries that focus solely on hash tables already exist, and providing a further API for managing a hash function together with an INI parser only complicates the code, makes it harder to maintain, and does not give the user the real freedom to choose what suits best to each single case.

+When a user needs it, the data parsed by **libconfini** can still be stored in a third-party hash table while it is still being dispatched.
+By doing so the resulting performance will equal that of an INI parser with a hash table included by default, since the only job of **libconfini** is that of scrolling the content of an INI file linearly from the beginning to the end -- and there are not more efficient ways to parse and indicize the content of a serialized tree.

+If you are interested in combining **libconfini** with a hash table, I have left a general example of how to use **GLib**'s `GHashTable` together with **libconfini** under `examples/miscellanea/glib_hash_table.c`.
+By keeping this example as a model other solutions can be easily explored as well.

 ### SIZE OF THE DISPATCHED DATA